-Lancaster’s annual Litfest returns 13–22 March 2026 with its focus squarely on the natural world.
-The festival will explore the idea of ‘the rights of nature’.
-What are they?
+Lancaster’s annual Litfest returns with its focus squarely on the natural world.
+The festival will explore the idea of The Rights of Nature’ What are they?
 And why do they matter?
-Join us this March to hear the voices and ideas that reveal why recognising the rights of rivers, birds, animals, fish and insects is more important now than ever.
+Join in this March to hear the voices and ideas that reveal why recognising the rights of rivers, birds, animals, fish and insects is more important now than ever.

-In short, from imitating the dog’s The War of the Worlds show at The Dukes, through writers’ workshops, children’s activities, 5 Writers in residence’, and 2 showings of Darren Andrews’ acclaimed film Starling: Iridescent Black, Litfest 2026 is going to be one of the best and busiest ever.
+In short, from Imitating The Dog’s The War of the Worlds show at The Dukes, through writers’ workshops, children’s activities, five writers in residence, and two showings of Darren Andrews’ acclaimed film Starling: Iridescent Black, Litfest 2026 is going to be one of the best and busiest ever.

 |---|